 - Travel time

-Traveling from Malmö to Amsterdam by train is a great experience.
+Traveling by train from Malmö to Amsterdam is an unforgettable journey.
 It’s a 1 day train journey with amazing scenery, passing through Hamburg on the way.

 - Malmö Sweden